timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 We sometimes refer to hypertables partitioned by both time and this additional dimension as "time and space" partitions.

-This time-and-space partitioning is primarily used for *[distributed hypertables]*.
+This time-and-space partitioning is primarily used for *[distributed-hypertables]*.
 With such two-dimensional partitioning, each time interval is also partitioned across multiple nodes comprising the distributed hypertables.
 In such cases, for the same hour, information about some portion of the